kordaki/tv-maze-test/README.md

 2. user can share the result of his search with others with sharing the URL with query params.

 ## Test
 In order to covering a wide range of test cases, I created a **MockBuilder** in `/mock` path (I really liked that :D ).
 Each time it generates new objects then tests will be more efficient specially in pipeline after each Push/PR.
 I tried to cover with unit tests for Pinia stores and logic plus ui component tests.
 I hope I could increase the test-coverage till the moment you're checking this project.

+Test coverage **87%** for `/stores` including logics.

 ## For the future
 - Pipeline and ci for Tests, Test coverage, lint and build